Selective Insurance Group, Inc. research snapshot

 Munger risk inversion

-The thesis fails if catastrophe losses spike, reserve development turns adverse, commercial pricing enters a soft cycle, claims cost inflation accelerates, or the stock gives back its premium-to-book multiple.
-Small-cap insurers can also face liquidity and institutional coverage gaps during market stress.
+The thesis fails if net premiums written keep declining, renewal pure price falls below loss cost trends, catastrophe losses spike, reserve development turns adverse, commercial pricing enters a soft cycle, or claims cost inflation accelerates.
+Smaller carriers can also face liquidity and institutional coverage gaps during stress.

 Management